ethereum/remix-workshops/basics/4_deploy_injected/README.md

-# The Basics

-## Deploy and interact with a contract deployed to a the Ropsten test net.
+# Deploying to a test net.

 ### Steps
 1. Download MetaMask.